 In addition to optimal procurement of AS and Energy, the SCUC application optimizes the use of the transmission network at the same time.
 The use of the congested Intertie transmission capacity is awarded to those Energy Bids and AS Bids that value the transmission network most according to their Energy or AS Bids.
-AS Bids from resources inside the CAISO Balancing Authority Area do not compete for the use of the transmission network within the CAISO Balancing Authority Area do not compete for the use of the transmission network within the CAISO Balancing Authority Area; it is assumed that regional procurement of AS guarantees that sufficient reserves are available to meet local reliability needs.
+AS Bids from resources inside the CAISO Balancing Authority Area do not compete for the use of the transmission network within the CAISO Balancing Authority Area12; it is assumed that regional procurement of AS guarantees that sufficient reserves are available to meet local reliability needs13.
 Energy and AS capacity Bids compete for the use of Interties when their Demands for transmission are in the same direction.
 For example, AS imports compete with Energy schedules on designated Interties in the import direction.
 Moreover, consistent with WECC and NERC principles, Energy does not provide counter-flow for AS capacity when the Demands for transmission are in opposite directions, and, AS capacity does not provide counter-flow for Energy when the Demands for transmission are in opposite directions.